 Educator: Now listen to what happened next.
 Then the middle brother came out and began to prove that he was the most important and necessary.

-Fluffy snow I circle
+Fluffy snow I'm circling

-I walk in the field, not a horse,
+I'm walking in the field, not a horse,

 Educator: You want to play with the wind.

-turn around yourself
+Turn around yourself

 And turn into trees